• Home

 • Only use 2 tablespoons of milk.

-• Only use 2.5 tablespoons of strawberry liquid.
+• Use 2.5 tablespoons of strawberry liquid.

 • You still need to chill the dough due to the lack of eggs.

-This recipe has not been tested with these substitutions and/or variations due to celiac disease and food allergies.
+This recipe has not been tested with all of these substitutions and/or variations due to celiac disease and food allergies.
 If you change any of the ingredients, please let us know how the recipe turned out in the comments below!

 A bitten strawberry sugar cookie reveals the soft insides.